Inbreeding: Genetic disorders

 The isolation of a small population for a period of time can lead to inbreeding within that population, resulting in increased genetic relatedness between breeding individuals.
 Inbreeding depression can also occur in a large population if individuals tend to mate with their relatives, instead of mating randomly.

-Due to higher prenatal and postnatal mortality rates, some individuals in the first generation of inbreeding will not live on to reproduce.
+Due to higher perinatal mortality and child mortality rates, some individuals in the first generation of inbreeding will not live on to reproduce.
 Over time, with isolation, such as a population bottleneck caused by purposeful (assortative) breeding or natural environmental factors, the deleterious inherited traits are culled.

 Island species are often very inbred, as their isolation from the larger group on a mainland allows natural selection to work on their population.
 This type of isolation may result in the formation of race or even speciation, as the inbreeding first removes many deleterious genes, and permits the expression of genes that allow a population to adapt to an ecosystem.
 As the adaptation becomes more pronounced, the new species or race radiates from its entrance into the new space, or dies out if it cannot adapt and, most importantly, reproduce.

 The reduced genetic diversity, for example due to a bottleneck will unavoidably increase inbreeding for the entire population.
 This may mean that a species may not be able to adapt to changes in environmental conditions.
 Each individual will have similar immune systems, as immune systems are genetically based.
 When a species becomes endangered, the population may fall below a minimum whereby the forced interbreeding between the remaining animals will result in extinction.

 Natural breedings include inbreeding by necessity, and most animals only migrate when necessary.
 In many cases, the closest available mate is a mother, sister, grandmother, father, brother, or grandfather.
 In all cases, the environment presents stresses to remove from the population those individuals who cannot survive because of illness.

 There was an assumption that wild populations do not inbreed; this is not what is observed in some cases in the wild.
 However, in species such as horses, animals in wild or feral conditions often drive off the young of both sexes, thought to be a mechanism by which the species instinctively avoids some of the genetic consequences of inbreeding.
 In general, many mammal species, including humanity's closest primate relatives, avoid close inbreeding possibly due to the deleterious effects.